 For most of the period, the borders between the Roman and Parthian empires were comparatively peaceful, although heavily defended.
 Every now and again, wars between the two powers broke out.
 In these, the Romans on the whole got the better of the fighting, their armies occasionally attacking deep into Parthian territory.
 These invasions did not have a permanent impact on the geopolitics of the region, as occupying much Parthian territory for any period of time proved too much for them.

 Apart from major wars, there was an on-going tussle for control of the strategically valuable kingdom of Armenia, which acted as a buffer between the two empires.
 This tussle usually took the form of attempts to place a puppet on the Armenian throne, sometimes backed up by military action.
 By 200 CE, Armenia was firmly in the Roman camp.

 The revival of Iranian civilization

 The fact that it was Roman armies who penetrated Parthian territory, and not vice versa, meant that the inhabitants of the Roman empire knew a greater measure of peace and prosperity than those of the Parthian empire.
-In the latter, the centres of Hellenistic civilization in Mesopotamia were in the direct path of invading Roman armies, and suffered accordingly.
+In the latter, the centers of Hellenistic civilization in Mesopotamia were in the direct path of invading Roman armies, and suffered accordingly.
 This had the effect of greatly weakening Hellenistic cultural influences in the Parthian empire.
 This development was strengthened by an apparently deliberate policy of fostering an Iranian cultural revival by the Parthian aristocracy.

 The Middle East at this period was a region of religious change.
 New mystery religions such as Mithraism were spreading in the region.
 Above all, Christianity was born in Judaea and Galillee, and began spreading around the Middle East from after 30 CE.
 By 200 CE it was to be found throughout both the Roman and Parthian empires, and even (on a much smaller scale) in India.